 We have a wide range of research and development happening here at Hullett:

 The Friends of Hullett take great effort in providing nesting habitat for Mallard ducks.
 There are 38 mallard tubes installed in the Hullett Wildlife area.
-During the winter, Wildlife technicians check the mallard tubes, cleaning out old shell fragments or whole eggs, and replace the straw in the tube.
-Monitoring of active nests and egg counts will take place May-september.
+During fall and winter, volunteers check the mallard tubes, cleaning out old shell fragments or whole eggs, and replace the straw in the tube.
+Monitoring of active nests and egg counts will take place May-September depending on volunteer numbers.

-The malllard nests are surveyed every year and the percentage of success vary from year to year.
-The percentage vary because the eggs are exposed more to the weather conditions and predators like common grakle.
+The mallard nests are surveyed every year and the percentage of success vary from year to year due to weather conditions and predation.

 GIS and GPS in Resource Management at Hullett Marsh

-A GIS is designed to accept geographic data from many sources, including maps, satellite photographs, and printed text and statistics.
 The uses for Geographic Information Systems are vast and continue to grow.
-At Hullett, management utilizes this information to understand the land and its associated limitations and opportunities.
-The GIS's ability to communicate complex land-resource information in the form of analysis maps, allows managers to better visualize areas and site-specific issues.
+Its ability to communicate complex land-resource information in the form of analysis maps, allowing managers to better visualize areas and site-specific issues.

 GIS is a power tool that is used on a regular basis at Hullett.
-It saves time and enables wildlife values to be accurately measured.
-From these measurements features can be statistically analyzed and compared to other features and informed management decisions made.
+It saves time and enables wildlife values to be accurately measured and managed.
+From these measurements, features can be statistically analyzed and compared to other features and informed management decisions made.

 Bird banding is an important tool for surveying and managing various bird species from passerines to waterfowl to birds of prey.
 When banded, a bird then has a unique identity and can be distinguished from any other individual bird.
 Data gathered at a first capture could be compared to the data in a later capture.
 Data gathered can include the following: species, location, date, age, weight, wing cord, and gender.
 Useful information that can be obtained includes survival rates and migration data.
 With this information, bird populations can be monitored, waterfowl hunting regulations can be set, endangered species can be protected and the effects of environmental contaminants can be assessed.